openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/guides/how_to_debug.md

 - `IE_NPU_PRINT_FULL_IR`: controls the scope of printing
     - `export IE_NPU_PRINT_FULL_IR=0` (default) - only the affected scope will be printed (e.g. only the main Function of the IR, without the parent Module)
-    - `export IE_NPU_PRINT_FULL_IR=1` - the entire IR will be printed, including the parent Module operation (this mode disables MLIR multi-threading)
+    - `export IE_NPU_PRINT_FULL_IR=1` - the entire IR will be printed, including the parent Module operation and dialect dictionary which holds dense resource values (this mode disables MLIR multi-threading)

 - `IE_NPU_PRINT_FULL_CONSTANT`: controls whether to print large constants
     - `export IE_NPU_PRINT_FULL_CONSTANT=0` (default) - avoids printing constants whose number of elements is larger than the upper limit (by default 16)
     - `export IE_NPU_PRINT_FULL_CONSTANT=1` - prints the entire content of all constants, regardless of their size
-        - this mode is useful when a printed IR is intended to be used for further execution (e.g. running another pass on it), as it cannot be parsed without the full constants
+        - this mode is useful when a printed IR is intended to be used for further execution (e.g. running another pass on it), as it cannot be parsed without the full constants.

+- `IE_NPU_USE_SHARED_CONSTANTS`: controls whether to share constants with openvino.
+Note that
+    - `export IE_NPU_USE_SHARED_CONSTANTS=0` - copy OV constants into MLIR context and represent them as DenseElementsAttr in the IR.
+This allows pretty-printing of constants but will result in higher memory usage and potentially change in schedule due to the identical constants being uniqued in the IR by the GreedyPatternRewriter.
+    - `export IE_NPU_USE_SHARED_CONSTANTS=1` (default) - use OV constants without copying them.
+Internally constants are represented as DenseResourceElementsAttr.

 - `IE_NPU_PRINT_HEX_CONSTANT`: controls whether to allow printing constants as hex values
     - `export IE_NPU_PRINT_HEX_CONSTANT=0` - prints the individual values of the constants in a human-readable format